 Years of Experience

-When it comes to location, the highest average paycheck (about $83K per year) can be spotted in Aurora, Colo.; Westminster, Mass. (approximately $77K), Birmingham, Ala. ($64K), and Cranston, R.I. ($64K) are the next top-paying cities.
-Expected earnings are below average ($45K) in Lubbock, Texas, one of the lowest-paid cities.
-The highest pay by state can be found in Pennsylvania, where salaries average out at around $100K annually.
+When it comes to location, the highest average paycheck ($83K per year) can be spotted in Aurora, Colo.; Westminster, Mass. ($77K), Birmingham, Ala. ($64K), and Cranston, R.I. (about $64K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at around $45K) is Lubbock, Texas.
+Across its U.S. offices, the state of Pennsylvania pays Tyco Fire and Security the most — approximately $100K annually on average.

 Certifications and Degrees

-Monetary compensation comes to $102K per year for Certified Six Sigma Black Belts, far surpassing the earnings of non-credentialed workers.
-Bigger paychecks are awarded to Certified Six Sigma Green Belts with credentials; these people earn around $66K annually on average.
-The best paid folks at Tyco Fire and Security have a Bachelor of Science in Mechanical Engineering (BSME), earning about $81K per year.
+Being a Certified Six Sigma Black Belt certainly has its perks — salaries approach about $102K per year and far exceed the paychecks of those without certification.
+On average, salaries rise to $66K annually for accredited Certified Six Sigma Green Belts.
+The best paid folks at Tyco Fire and Security have a Bachelor of Science in Mechanical Engineering (BSME), earning $81K per year.